Basis Selection: Low-Rank Decomposition of Pretrained Large Language Models for Target Applications: Introduction

+We evaluate Basel across multiple settings.
+First, for mathematical reasoning and code generation, we compress Llama 2-7B and Llama 2-13B with Basel and measure pass@1 accuracy on GSM8K~\citep{gsm8k} and MATH~\citep{hendrycks} as well as on HumanEval~\citep{humaneval} and MBPP~\citep{mbpp}.
+Compared to the low-rank compression baselines SVD and FWSVD~\citep{FWSVD}, Basel achieves up to 2.7$\times$ additional model size reduction while maintaining comparable accuracy on these models and benchmarks.
+Second, for language modeling, we compress Llama-7B and evaluate perplexity on WikiText-2~\citep{wikitext2}.
+In this case, Basel yields up to 4$\times$ greater size reduction than SVD, FWSVD~\citep{FWSVD}, and SVD-LLM~\citep{svdllm}, while also improving performance.
+Third, we examine quantization by comparing Basel with the quantization baseline QLoRA~\citep{QLoRA}, and we assess pruning by comparing Basel against FLAP~\citep{FLAP} and Wanda~\citep{wanda} under both quantized and unquantized settings.
+Finally, we analyze Basel’s system-level benefits, showing improvements in token throughput and reductions in memory footprint.

-This paper makes the following critical contributions: \begin{itemize} \item We analyze the relationship between pretrained models and target applications, highlighting the opportunity and underlying rationale for using low-rank decomposition to compress large language models while maintaining performance on target applications. \item We propose Basis Selection, a low-rank decomposition approach to compress pretrained large language models for target applications.
-Basis Selection identifies the beneficial and redundant components of large language models by relearning the importance (i.e., singular values) of bases using the training set of the target application, and then selects bases based on their importance. \item We evaluate Basis Selection across multiple tasks and models, demonstrating its superior performance in deep compression. \end{itemize}
+This paper makes the following critical contributions: \begin{itemize} \item We analyze the relationship between pretrained models and target applications, highlighting the opportunity and underlying rationale for using low-rank decomposition to compress large language models while maintaining performance on target applications. \item We propose Basel, a low-rank decomposition approach to compress pretrained large language models for target applications.
+Basel identifies the beneficial and redundant components of large language models by relearning the importance (i.e., singular values) of bases using the training set of the target application, and then selects bases based on their importance. \item We evaluate Basel across multiple tasks and models, demonstrating its superior performance in deep compression. \end{itemize}

+The final version of this work is published at Transactions on Machine Learning Research (TMLR)~\citep{basis_selection}, and the source code of the work is publicly available at \url{https://github.com/Iowa-State-University-AI-System-Group/Basel} .